 The first step is to measure the area where the panel is going to be installed.
-Ensuring you have the angle correct and the long point and short point of either side of the panel to make sure your cut is going to be accurate.
-We also used the digital level and angle finder to verify the angle for your cut.
+Ensure that you have the angle correct and the long point and short point of either side of the panel to make sure your cut is going to be accurate.
+We also use the digital level and angle finder to verify the angle of the finished cut.

 What if there is a backer?